Brent slips to $118 on euro zone worries

 Investors remained cautious as Spanish government bond yields broke through the 6 percent mark on Monday for the first time since December, stoking fears that the euro zone's fourth largest economy may need an international bailout.

-Brent crude for June delivery fell 43 cents to $118.25 a barrel by 0622 GMT, after sliding 2.59 percent in the previous session, the biggest one-day percentage loss since December.
+Brent crude for June delivery fell 43 cents to $118.25 a barrel by 2:22 a.m.
+Eastern Time, after sliding 2.59 percent in the previous session, the biggest one-day percentage loss since December.

 U.S. crude for May delivery which expires on Friday, slipped 10 cents to $102.83 a barrel, after trading at a high of $103.23 earlier in the day.